Guides

 Seán Heuston Bridge

 Seán Heuston was the youngest of the rebel leaders to be executed (at only 25 years of age) after the 1916 Rising.
 One of the many landmarks across the city named for figures of the rebellion, this unique latticed bridge is constructed of cast iron and is edged with gold painted crowns and wreaths.
-Just a five minute walk from Phoenix Park and Dublin Zoo, the National Museum of Ireland - Decorative Arts & History at Collins Barracks is also a short stroll away.
+Just a five minute walk from Phoenix Park and Dublin Zoo, the National Museum of Ireland, Collins Barracks is also a short stroll away.
 Fittingly, the bridge is situated opposite Dublin’s largest railway station, also named after Heuston.

 Rosie Hackett Bridge